 So with few belongings, just like the current refugees we see on the television & in the newspapers, Paddington arrives in a new country after a long & perilous journey.

-He must have felt alone & sad to leave his homeland & his only relative Aunt Lucy behind.
+:: He might have felt alone & sad to leave his homeland & his only relative Aunt Lucy behind.

-I'm guessing Paddington was very brave to make that journey.
+:: I'm think Paddington was very brave to make that journey.

 When Paddington arrived in London he still had a note attached to his coat that his Great Aunt Lucy had written for him.